UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 > *“The meaning of life is to find your gift and the purpose of life is to give it away.”*

-Just like Iver, my High School Latin teacher.
+Just like Iver, my High School Latin teacher did.

 #### &nbsp;